moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Conclusion
 ==========

-After the first delivery of the course, the best question to ask may be "Can students solve problems related to mechanical vibrations better than if they were to have taken a different course?", as that is the primary objective.
+After the first delivery of the course, a good question to ask may be "Can students solve problems related to mechanical vibrations better than if they were to have taken a different course?", as that is our primary objective.
 It was evident from their final project that they could, but the problem was designed by me to be solvable with the things I knew (or hoped) they'd learned.
-This question is difficult to answer without a properly designed and executed experiment.
+This question is difficult to answer without a properly designed and executed experiment, which may be something that should be done in the future.
+I have received a mix of feedback on the course that encompassed students enjoying it thorourghly to students that struggled getting past the programming requirements.

 Acknowledgements
 ================

-This blog post was made possible by the Undergraduate Instructional Innovation Program at the `Center for Educational Effectiveness`_ at the University of California, Davis.

-This workshop
-was supported by funding from the Undergraduate Instructional Innovation Program, which is funded by the Association of American Universities (AAU) and Google, and administered by UC Davis's Center for Educational Effectiveness.
+This effort was supported by funding from the Undergraduate Instructional Innovation Program, which is funded by the Association of American Universities (AAU) and Google, and administered by UC Davis's `Center for Educational Effectiveness`_.

-We thank Allen Downey from Olin College for visitng and teaching us, Pamela Reynolds at the UC Davis Data Science Initiative for hosting the workshop.

-Luize Irber for filming and editing the videos, Kenneth Lyons and Benjamin Margolis for help with organizing the workshops

 The funding proposal can be viewed on Figshare_.

+We thank Allen Downey from Olin College for visitng and teaching us, Pamela Reynolds at the UC Davis Data Science Initiative for hosting the workshop, Luiz Irber for filming and editing the videos, and Kenneth Lyons and Benjamin Margolis for help with organizing the workshops.

 .. _Figshare: https://doi.org/10.6084/m9.figshare.5229886.v1
 .. _Center for Educational Effectiveness: https://cee.ucdavis.edu/